alexott/databricks-playground/dbsql-with-aad-token/README.md

 # Querying Databricks SQL or cluster using AAD token

 This directory contain demonstration of how to authenticate to Databricks using Azure Active Directory token when using [python-sql-connector](https://docs.databricks.com/dev-tools/python-sql-connector.html) library.
-There are two implementations:
+There are three implementations:
 1. `dbsql-with-aad-token-spn.py` using service principal and execute query against Databricks SQL Endpoint or Databricks Cluster.
-2. `dbsql-with-aad-token-user.py`
+2. `dbsql-with-aad-token-user.py` using user AAD interactive authentication.
+2. `dbsql-with-aad-token-mi.py` using Azure Managed Identity associated with VM or AKS cluster.

 ## Installation

 Install all necessary dependencies:

-* databricks-sql-connector
+* `databricks-sql-connector`

 by executing: